droppy-tor/docker-compose-stacks/README.md

-# compose-stacks
+# docker-compose-stacks
-A collection of my personal docker-compose stacks for better control and automation
+My collection of docker-compose stacks for better control and automation